IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Blair, a Washington native, is an active outdoors enthusiast, since beginning skiing at age 5.
 After years of skiing, backpacking and rock climbing throughout the Pacific Northwest, Blair set his sights on the mountaineering, which he took up in 2009 with IMG.
 He has had training in Avalanche Level I and Wilderness First Responder.
 Currently, Blair is attending the University of Vermont in Burlington earning his degree in Environmental Science.
 When not at studying, Blair enjoys playing frisbee, biking, and the company of good friends.

-Craig has been guiding for IMG since 1987 and has done over forty high altitude expeditions to all corners of the world that include ten Himalayan expeditions, 18 to Kilimanjaro, ten to Denali, several to Aconcagua, the Mexican volcanos and other peaks around the world.
-Craig summited Everest in 1998 and has two ascents of Cho Oyu.
+Craig has been guiding for IMG since 1987 and has done close to fifty high altitude expeditions to all corners of the world that include twelve Himalayan expeditions, 21 to Kilimanjaro, ten to Denali, several to Aconcagua, the Mexican volcanoes and other peaks around the world.
+Craig summited Everest in 1998 and has two ascents of Cho You.
+Currently he has 197 ascents of Rainier.
 Domestically Craig has climbed ice, rock and alpine routes all over the U.S. During the winter he guides and teaches ice climbing for the International Mountain Climbing School in North Conway, New Hampshire.
-Craig is a former AMGA Certified Top Rope Site Manager and a former Single Pitch Rock Instructor.
+Craig is an AMGA Certified Top Rope Site Manager and Single Pitch Instructor.
 He has a Masters Degree in Applied Behavioral Science.
 Additional training includes WFR, Avalanche II and high angle rock rescue.
 When not climbing and guiding Craig can be found shoeing horses, fly fishing and hanging out with his adopted daughter from China, Sarah Mei.
-He is also doing some motivational speaking, check out his website: www.craigjohnclimbing.com

 Emily started her climbing career by jubilantly summiting Glacier Peak when she was 13.
 She spent her teen years climbing in the North Cascades of Washington, and in Oregon and British Columbia.
 After college, she instructed for Outward Bound in Joshua Tree and Central Oregon, then began guiding on Mt.
 Rainier in 1989.
 Over the years she's also enjoyed guiding in the North Cascades, Alaska, Mexico, and the Himalayas.
 Adventure races, whitewater competitions, and personal travels have taken her to the rivers and mountains of every continent except Antarctica (it's on the list, but she'd rather go to the Space Station first!)
 Beyond her alpine life, she's lived/studied/worked in the Dominican Republic, Taiwan, Thailand, France, New Zealand, Australia, Israel, Indonesia, DR Congo, Nepal, and Bhutan.
 Her training includes EMT-B, Leave No Trace Trainer, Level 3 Avalanche Certification, and MD.
 When she's away from IMG, she works as a whitewater guide, ER doc, and professional ski patroller.
 In all of her spare time, she enjoys backcountry skiing, writing, sculpture, trail running, mountain biking, and the occasional refuge of silent meditation.